What is a Horizontal Line?

 Limitations of Using a Horizontal Line

 A horizontal line is subjectively drawn by traders at different prices.
 Stock prices may be subjected to opposing pressure when a horizontal line is drawn at highly important levels.
-It is likely to cause confusion, and eventually, loss of trade by potential traders until a decisive move on prices suffices below or above the horizontal line.
+It is therefore somewhat arbitrary and may not induce strong trading activity until a decisive move on prices occurs well below or above the horizontal line.

 CFI is the official provider of the global Capital Markets & Securities Analyst (CMSA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: